rh2103/rh2103/README.md

 # Hello!

-I'am rh2103, a dumb bored programmer from Indonesia.
+I'am Rhyza, a dumb bored programmer from Indonesia.
 3 Years of dumb Python experiences.